 Annual Reports to the Governor and Legislature

-Annual Report of the Department of Financial Services to the Governor and Legislature
+Annual Report of the Department of Financial Services

 As required by Section 409 (b) of the Financial Services Law on the activities of the Financial Frauds and Consumer Protection Division (FFCPD), a division of the DFS created to more thoroughly uncover, investigate and eliminate the myriad financial frauds that may be perpetrated in New York state by consolidating the responsibilities of the insurance frauds bureau and the criminal investigations bureau that were previously administered by the former Departments of Insurance and Banking.

 As required by Section 409 (c) of the Financial Services Law summarizing the Department’s activities to investigate and combat health insurance fraud, including no-fault fraud, which totaled 85 percent of health insurance fraud reports and more than half of reports of fraud of all types.

-Holocaust Claims Processing Office Reports
+Holocaust Claims Processing Office

-Section 37-a of the Banking Law requires the Superintendent of Financial Services report annually to the Governor and Legislature on the condition and activities of the Holocaust Claims Processing Office (HCPO).
+Section 37-a of the Banking Law requires the Superintendent report annually to the Governor and Legislature on the condition and activities of the Holocaust Claims Processing Office (HCPO).
 The report includes information on the operations and accomplishments of the HCPO as well as a schedule of expenses related to the recovery of properties belonging to Holocaust victim survivors.

-Long-Term Care Health Insurance Report
+Long-Term Care Insurance

-The Superintendent of Financial Services is required to make a biennial report on the implementation of Chapter 245 of the Laws of 1986 to the Governor and the Legislature regarding long term care insurance, including a description of the plans authorized to issue long term care insurance, factors contributing to or impeding the development of the enrollment in such plans, the adequacy of consumer information in relation to insurance coverage for long term care services, and such recommendations as the Superintendent may deem appropriate.
+The Superintendent of Financial Services is required to make a biennial report to the Governor and the Legislature on the implementation of Chapter 245 of the Laws of 1986 regarding long term care insurance, including a description of the plans authorized to issue long term care insurance, factors contributing to or impeding the development of the enrollment in such plans, adequacy of consumer information in relation to long term care insurance coverage, and any other recommendations the Superintendent finds appropriate.